renetta96/renetta96.github.io/README.md

 - Damage modifier: 0.75

 **Perks**
-- After eating 10 pollen, he will get 1 honey.
 - Has 70% chance to summon bees on attack, maximum of 4.
 Initially he has a pool of maximum 6 bees, when a bee is summoned, it takes some time based on his hunger to refill the pool.
 - Gains 25% bonus from [honeyed and sweet foods](https://dontstarve.fandom.com/wiki/Sweetener).
 Only get 50% from non-honeyed foods.
+His favorite food is Honey Ham.
 - Runs faster in spring, slower in winter.
 - Has coldness resistance based on number of symbiotic bees he currently has.
+- Can gather pollen from flowers.
+Produce 1 honey after eating 10 pollen.
 - Won't trigger wasp hives and bee box when harvesting.
-- His favorite food is Honey Ham.

 # **Details**